-Many people use weed medicinally and even more consume it as a recreational drug.
-Since marijuana is illegal in most places in the world, they often run the risk of failing a drug test at school or work.
-In these situations, they have to resort to asking their friends to provide them with clean urine or buying it from sites just to pass the test and not get fired.
+Many people use weed medicinally, and even more consume it as a recreational drug.
+However, since marijuana is illegal in most places in the world, they often run the risk of failing a drug test at school or work.
+In these situations, they must ask their friends to provide clean urine, buying it from sites to pass the test and not get fired.

-However, because of the outbreak of lung injuries and health risks it entails, as reported by the CDC, we may be looking at a ban on the vaping industry in the near future.
-This seemingly safer substitute has started a ‘vaping crisis’ in the USA.
+However, because of the outbreak of lung injuries and the health risks it entails, as reported by the CDC, we may be looking at a ban on the vaping industry.
+The soon shorter substitute has started a 'vaping crisis' in the USA.

 The Vaping Crisis

-There's been a long history of vaping crisis which is being unraveled with the recent cases.
-The health crisis related to vaping has soared since last year.
-It all started in September 2019 when the first case of electronic cigarettes or vaping product use-associated lung injury ( EVALI ) came to light.
+There's been a long history of vaping crisis, aveled with recent cases.
+In addition, the health crisis related to vaping has soared since last year.
+It all started in September 2019 when the first case of electronic cigarettes or vaping product use-associated lung injury, EVALI, came to light.

-On February 18, 2020, the Centers for Disease Control and Prevention (CDC) reported a total of 2,807 hospitalized EVALI cases or deaths from the US states and its two territories (Puerto Rico and U.S. Virgin Islands).
-29 states and the District of Columbia recorded an alarming number of 68 deaths.
+On February 18, 2020, the Centers for Disease Control and Prevention (CDC) reported 2,807 hospitalized EVALI cases or deaths from the U.S. states and its two territories (Puerto Rico and the U.S. Virgin Islands).
+In addition, 29 states and the District of Columbia recorded an alarming number of 68 deaths.

 It is a common belief that vaping is a safer alternative to smoking.
-E-cigarettes and vaping became popular with Juul, an electronic cigarette company.
+As a result, E-cigarettes and vaping became popular with Juul, an electronic cigarette company.

-But recently in an article, Rolling Stone reported that the e-cigarettes by Juul deliver five times more nicotine than a normal cigarette.
+But recently, in an article, Rolling Stone reported that the e-cigarettes by Juul deliver five times more nicotine than a regular cigarette.
 It also stated that Juul disrupts the function of the blood vessels the same way as the smoke from cigarettes does.

 What led to this crisis?